GSA/digitalgov.gov/content/posts/2014-07-28-should-your-agency-be-offering-chat-service.md

   - USAgov
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/07/250-x-200-Computer-mouse-connected-to-the-word-SOS-internet-concept-lcs813-iStock-Thinkstock-482767263.jpg" alt="Computer mouse connected to the word SOS" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/07/250-x-200-Computer-mouse-connected-to-the-word-SOS-internet-concept-lcs813-iStock-Thinkstock-482767263.jpg" alt="Computer mouse connected to the word SOS" %}

 Live Web chat is an important component of good customer service.
 People like having the option of talking with an agent in real-time without having to pick up the phone.
 While live chat is not widespread, several agencies have shown great success in serving the public through this alternative channel.
 At a recent [Government Contact Center Council](https://www.WHATEVER/communities/government-contact-center-council-g3c/ "Government Contact Center Council (G3C)") meeting, colleagues from HHS ([cancer.gov](http://www.cancer.gov/)), Education ([StudentAid.gov](https://studentaid.ed.gov/)), and GSA ([USA.gov](http://www.usa.gov/)) shared their challenges and successes in implementing and managing Web chat.
 Some agencies have 10 years experience in this field!

 ## Why did you choose to offer Web chat?

 Agencies offered Web chat in response to requests from customers who wanted to talk to customer service representatives immediately, while they were browsing an agency’s site.
 Web chat is especially appealing to younger audiences as well as customers who are trying to complete a task on the site, such as filling out an electronic form.

 ## Are there special requirements for chat agents?